w3f/Grants-Program/applications/dora-factory-multisig.md

 - Switch wallet, manage multiple multisig account at the same time

 There've been a multisig pallet developed by parity.
 The pallet (https://github.com/paritytech/substrate/tree/master/frame/multisig) is a basic building block for us to build a more complete multisig MVP to meet actual demands of DAOs.
-We'll implement a frontend MVP which interacts with the pallet to make the multisig work for end users.
+We have finished the desgin based on the functions of current pallet, you view it [here](https://www.figma.com/file/NBavL709zClLkDMAqP1maR/Substrate-Multisig-Frontend-MVP?node-id=225%3A1575).We'll implement a frontend MVP which interacts with the pallet to make the multisig work for end users.

 ### Ecosystem Fit